Pfizer Consumer Healthcare

 5.2 Pharmacokinetic properties

-Absorption of non-ionised aspirin occurs in the stomach.
-Aspirin is largely hydrolysed in the GI tract, liver and blood to salicylate, which is further metabolised primarily in the liver.
+Absorption is generally rapid and complete following oral administration.
+It is largely hydrolysed in the gastrointestinal tract, liver and blood to salicylate, which is further metabolised, primarily in the liver.

 5.3 Preclinical safety data